ARE YOU TRENDING OR IS IT JUST ME? - CHUI MNYAMWEZI

 What do participants get in return?

-If Chui Mnyamwezi is ready to go the distance for the next three months keeping the Chui fans entertained to the maximum.
-Are you?
+Chui Mnyamwezi is ready to go the distance for the next three months keeping the Chui fans entertained to the maximum.
+Are you ready to join him and #SerebukaWithEveryBite?
+Remember, there are fun prizes to be won, don't miss out!

+For more information on how to participate on the ongoing challenge please visit @serengetipremiumlite and @tbway360 pages on Instagram